The nature and origins of the low surface brightness outskirts of massive, central galaxies in Subaru HSC: Results

-We then took the stacked galaxy images in each band, fitting each with a two component profile containing a bulge and disk contribution in two dimensions.
-This fitting process yielded a bulge to total luminosity fraction of 0.85, slightly higher than our average bulge to total mass fraction of 0.78 measured in our sample.
-We find the bulge component has a S\'{e}rsic index of 8.0, whereas the disk component is fixed at an index of 1.
-Once again, on average slightly higher than the average values ($n$ = 5.00) retained from the catalogues.
-These slight differences are likely due to the different depths of the data from the study of \citep{2010ApJ...709.1018V} and this one, the treatment of the PSF and slight differences in the fitting algorithms, even though both fit two dimensional bulge and disk models.

-We then convolved each fitted profile with the constructed PSFs in each band, to produce final images of the stacked and PSF convolved galaxy.
-We ran the same process of Voronoi binning and SED fitting using \textsc{cigale} in order to estimate stellar mass surface densities, and subsequently used these to construct the profiles seen in Figure~\ref{fig:stacked_radial}.
-The solid golden line represents the median in each bin of 0.1 R/R$_\mathrm{e}$ and accompanying shaded areas are as in previous figures.
+We then took both the median and mean stacked galaxy images in each band and fitted each with a two component profile containing a bulge and disk contribution in two dimensions, masking stars captured in the mean stacked galaxy to avoid biasing the fits.
+We then convolved each fitted profile with the constructed PSFs in each band, to produce images of a model median or mean galaxu convolved with the observed PSFs.
+We ran the same process of Voronoi binning and SED fitting using \textsc{cigale} in order to estimate stellar mass surface densities, and subsequently used these to construct the profiles seen in Figure~\ref{fig:stacked_radial}, referred to as the PSF convolved median (gold) and PSF convolved mean (purple) galaxy with the accompanying shaded areas as in previous figures.